eaudeweb/meetings-registration-tool/README.md

         docker-compose up -d
         docker-compose ps

-1. To cleanup queue jobs and printouts older than a month use crontab and run the command:
+1. To clean printout jobs older than one month and delete the files, run this command (to keep the printout files remove the --hook parameter):

         docker exec mrt.rq python manage.py rq cleanup --hook clean_printouts